Young women painting glassware

 Where: 1st Floor, Uni House

-You're welcome to drop in at any time - stay for a few minutes or the whole session.
+You're welcome to stay for a few minutes or the whole session.
 There's no expectation, just a friendly, supportive environment where you can Get Connected at your own pace.

 Follow us on Instagram for updates.